 For approved travel awards, the student’s home department will be contacted and the source of the matching funds confirmed.
 Once that is in place, Travel Authorization (TA) forms are to be completed by students’ home department.

-Once proof of acceptance has been received, proposals may be submitted any time.
-Given that allocation decisions are made first-come / first-serve, early application is strongly encouraged.
+Given that allocation decisions are made on a first-come / first-serve basis, early application is strongly encouraged.